About The Image is Everything

 Bronwen has been photographing thoroughbreds professionally in Australia since 1995.
-With an artistic eye that cannot be replicated she is widely regarded as the industry leader in her field and has a reputation for consistently setting the benchmark for the creation of spectacular racetrack and stud farm imagery.
-Her shooting style and methods are continually watched by other photographers, many of whom have attempted unsuccessfully to replicate her style.
-Despite this Bronwen's quality, consistency, experience and originality remain unsurpassed.
-Quite simply she is the best at what she does.
+With an artistic eye that cannot be replicated she is widely regarded as an industry leader in her field and has a reputation for consistently setting the benchmark for the creation of spectacular racetrack and stud farm imagery.

 Bronwen became a fully accredited racetrack photographer in both NSW and Victoria in 1995 and her library of major Australian Group 1 winners and races dates back to 1992.
 In 2008 Bronwen began began photographing stallions at stud commercially for the major Hunter Valley stud farms.
 She has been entrusted with the precious stallion roster at John Messara's famed Arrowfield Stud since 2008.

 In the Spring of 2010 Bronwen's work became closely linked with the now retired unbeaten world champion Black Caviar.
 Her library contains the most intimate and extensive set of images taken by any photographer or photographic agency of the horse the world affectionately knew as "Nelly".
 Her work was heavily featured by Gerard Whateley in his highly successful book "Black Caviar - the Authorised Story".
 His "Illustrated Edition" of the book has a large number of her pieces and all editions featured Bronwen's famous images of the covers.
 During production Bronwen worked closely with Gerard and the team from HarperCollins/ABC Books and the book continues to enjoy tremendous success.